Seat belt: Types

-Two-point
+Two-point airplane seat belts

-A two-point belt attaches at its two endpoints.
+An airplane seat belt is designed to protect from up and down movement and to keep passengers in their seats during turbulence or collisions on the runway.
 A simple strap was first used March 12, 1910, by pilot Benjamin Foulois, a pioneering aviator with the Aeronautical Division, U.S. Signal Corps, so he might remain at the controls during turbulence.